Heritage Education Trust

 Prior, he held top posts in English local authorities, namely London’s academically most highly achieving London Boroughof Bromley; and led the major privatization of services when he was statutory Chief Education Officer and Director of Education and Community Services in Walsall.

-A frequently published writer, his main book, The Privatizationof State Education is the authoritative practical appraisal of this‘ privatizing’ process.
-Innovative schooling remains close to his heart, as does his passion for environmental and heritage education where he continues his many years as a City of London guide-lecturer, a freeman of the livery Company of Educators, a judge for HET and a trustee for advancing education in Tanzania.
+A frequently published writer, his main book, The Privatization of State Education is the authoritative practical appraisal of this‘ privatizing’ process.
+Innovative schooling remains close to his heart, as does his passion for environmental and heritage education where he continues his many years as a City of London guide-lecturer, a freeman of the livery Company of Educators, an assessor for HET and a trustee for advancing education in Tanzania.

 Trustee